Friday, Dec. 13, 2019 (Updated Dec. 19, 2019)

 Boulder hopes to have 15% of its housing designated as affordable by 2035, a new goal established in April as part of a regional push to address the affordability crisis.
 Flyers for a new campaign, Home Wanted, were distributed to tour participants.

 The county intends to place a funding measure on the November ballot.
-Polling will begin in February to gauge support, city staff revealed Tuesday night during a city council study session on long-term budget needs.
+Polling will begin in February to gauge support, city staff revealed Tuesday night during a city council A council meeting where members deep-dive into topics of community interest and city staff present r... on long-term budget needs.

 Many of the communities on the tour drew opposition from neighborhood groups during their respective regulatory processes, including Palo Parkway and Attention Homes.
 Some of the most outspoken critics of these projects were in attendance.